 Making Breastfeeding Easier

-• It is imperative that the breastfeeding relationship is helped on by a lactation consultant.
+• It is imperative that a lactation consultant helps the breastfeeding relationship.

 • Trying different breastfeeding positions can help the mother find one that is comfortable and easiest.